* HSBC PMI rises for 3rd time in row to 49.8 in Sept

 By Silvio Cascione

-At 49.8 in September, the HSBC Purchasing Managers’ Index for the Brazilian manufacturing sector was still short of the 50 mark that divides contraction and expansion.
-However, it was the third straight month the number has moved higher, suggesting the downturn in manufacturing activity is becoming less pronounced.
+However, it was the third month the number has moved higher, suggesting the downturn in manufacturing activity was becoming less pronounced.

 The HSBC PMI survey is comprised of 11 components.
-One of them, manufacturing output, showed production expanded in September as factories shrugged off weak demand to focus on launching new products.
+One of them, manufacturing output, actually rose in September, as factories stepped up production, at the greatest pace since March, to clear order backlogs.

-“The PMI survey reinforces perceptions that Brazil’s manufacturing sector experienced a modest rebound at the end of the third quarter and supports the improvement of sentiment regarding the economic outlook for the fourth quarter of 2012,” said Andre Loes, HSBC’s chief economist for Brazil.
+“The PMI survey reinforces perceptions that Brazil’s manufacturing sector experienced a modest rebound at the end of the third quarter and supports the improvement of sentiment regarding the economic outlook for the fourth quarter of 2012,” said Andre Loes, chief economist for Brazil at HSBC.

-Another survey released last week by the Getulio Vargas Foundation, a local think tank, revealed confidence among Brazilian industrialists jumped in September to its highest level since July 2011.
+Another survey released last week by think tank Fundação Getulio Vargas revealed confidence among Brazilian industrials jumped in September to its highest level since July 2011.

 On top of plans to launch new products, factories boosted output by depleting their order backlogs, said Markit Economics, who compiled the data for HSBC.

-But some recent indicators suggest that a tentative recovery is underway.
+But recent data suggests a tentative recovery is underway.

 Brazil’s industrial output rose in July for the second straight month, surpassing market expectations, according to government data.
 Brazil’s statistics agency IBGE will release industrial data for August on Tuesday.